-Outside the Heart of Neolithic Orkney UNESCO World Heritage Site with its world-class monuments there are a staggering number of other major archaeological sites across Orkney.
-There are so many remains it is impossible to mention all the sites in Orkney which has a rich legacy spanning more than 5500 years.
+Outside the Heart of Neolithic Orkney UNESCO World Heritage Site with its world-class and world renowned monuments (Ring of Brodgar, Maes Howe and Skara Brae and the more recently discovered Ness of Brodgar), there are a staggering number of other major archaeological sites across Orkney.
+There are so many remains it is impossible to mention all the sites in Orkney whose rich legacy spans more than 5500 years.
 Historic Scotland, Visit Orkney and Orkney Islands Council produce leaflets detailing many of the sites of interest, as do isles publications and there are many books detailing the county’s fascinating history.
 There appear to be more visible remains in Orkney’s landscape than elsewhere in the UK and scratch the surface, as archaeologists do every year, and there are new finds.

 Important sites to visit in Orkney not mentioned on other orkney.com web pages include: